tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 Please follow specialized documentation to configure a production strength system.

 ## Description
 The main SAML authentication functionality is implemented as an extension to the OAuth2 library.
 You find the extensions in the `lib` sub-folders.

 The main functions of the authorization server is implemented in file `.../www/as.php` and the configuration can be achieved via the `.../config/config.php` file.
+The directory ``...`` refers to the working directory of the authorization server, e.g. ``/opt/authorization-server``.
+This shall be explained further in more details.

 ## Dependencies
 This implementation requires PHP 7.2 and different extensions and the following libraries: